-Global Services is also dedicated to promoting intercultural understanding and awareness of the needs and perspectives of international students, scholars and faculty at WSU.
+Global Services is dedicated to promoting intercultural understanding and awareness of the needs and perspectives of international students, scholars and faculty at WSU.

 Responsibilities of Global Services

-Global Services has primary responsibility for ensuring that the University is in compliance with all SEVIS (Student and Exchange Visitor Information System) reporting requirements, which is an eligibility requirement for federal grant applications.
+Global Services has primary responsibility for ensuring that the University is in federal compliance with all SEVIS (Student and Exchange Visitor Information System) reporting requirements, which is an eligibility requirement for federal grant applications.

 Global Services contributes to a world-class environment in research and scholarship by facilitating the admission of international students, hiring of permanent and temporary teaching and research faculty, and hosting of visiting scholars from around the world.